Strengthening healthcare systems

 So Novartis works to strengthen healthcare systems by combining its scientific expertise with on-the-ground experience.

 In the developing world, this means training health workers, helping prevent medicine stockouts and offering health education to families.
 In developed countries, this can include studying treatment protocols in different countries to share best practices.

 Working closely with managers from African national malaria control programs, the Novartis Malaria Initiative has developed malaria case management training for nurses, educational materials for healthcare workers to improve diagnosis and other training programs.

-The Novartis Foundation for Sustainable Development (NFSD) supports the Tanzanian Training Centre for International Health (TTCIH) to train healthcare personnel.
+The Novartis Foundation supports the Tanzanian Training Centre for International Health (TTCIH) to train healthcare personnel.
 The center is one of the best in East Africa, both in terms of quality of training and financial sustainability.

-To support and scale up training of health personnel working with children, NFSD and the World Health Organization (WHO), developed an e-learning tool for Integrated Management of Childhood Illness, a WHO/UNICEF strategy focused on reducing infant and childhood mortality.
+To support and scale up training of health personnel working with children, the Novartis Foundation and the World Health Organization (WHO), developed an e-learning tool for Integrated Management of Childhood Illness, a WHO/UNICEF strategy focused on reducing infant and childhood mortality.

-Alcon, our eye care division, supports the advancement of surgical techniques for cataract surgery in many developing countries, including educational programs to train surgeons on phacemulsification techniques for cataract surgery, and related small incision procedures that minimize the recovery time for patients, increase visual outcomes faster, and simplify the patient experience.
+Alcon, our eye care division, supports the advancement of surgical techniques for cataract surgery in many developing countries through educational programs to train surgeons on phacoemulsification techniques for cataract surgery, and related small incision procedures to minimize the recovery time for patients, increase the quality of visual outcomes, and simplify the patient experience.

 - In-depth workshops by Novartis researchers across Africa

 - Three-month research fellowships for African students and faculty at Novartis research sites in the United States and Switzerland

 - Collaboration with the Ministry of Health in Malaysia build clinical research capabilities and bring clinical trials to the country